 Leukotriene Receptor Antagonists (LTRAs) are an 'add-on' treatment.
-They come in tablet form and are sometimes called preventer tablets.
-Unlike your preventer inhaler the LTRA medicine is not steroid based.
+They come in tablet form for adults or granules for children.
+They're sometimes called preventer tablets.
+But they are not steroid based like your preventer inhaler.

-You may be prescribed an LTRA if you've been taking your preventer inhaler as prescribed, and in the right way, but you're still having symptoms, and still needing to use your reliever inhaler three or more times a week.
+NICE guidelines recommend your doctor prescribes an LTRA if you've been taking your preventer inhaler in the right way, but you're still having symptoms, and still needing to use your reliever inhaler three or more times a week.